top of page

 Exemptions for Younger Children Not Ready for Kindergarten

-While the compulsory attendance age starts at 5, parents can delay their child's entry into formal education if they believe the child isn't ready.
+While compulsory attendance begins at 5, parents can delay their child's entry into formal education if they believe the child isn't ready.
 If your child turns five between October 1st and September 30th, you can wait until the following school year to start homeschooling or enroll them in school.

 To do this, notify your local school division in writing, stating that your child isn't mentally, physically, or emotionally prepared for formal education.
 This exemption gives you an extra year before attendance laws apply.